muxyz/website/index.md

 <p>
 The Mu operating system and network will be governed by a member based community interest company (CIC).
 This will allow members to come and go over time but maintain a cohesive structure for the long term.
-This in contrast to a share based organisation that ultimately has to achieve some form of liquidity shareholders.
+This is in contrast to a share based organisation that ultimately has to achieve some form of liquidity shareholders.
 </p>